 You can apply for the salaried positions of the DPDR if:

 Please note that the application system requires you to upload a copy of your degree diploma (MSc, MD or equivalent).
 If you have not yet obtained the degree diploma, you can upload an official transcript of your studies thus far.

 Please apply for a position using the electronic application form.
 The application period will open on 29th of August 2022 and close on 16th of September 2022 at 23.59 (local Helsinki time).
 Mandatory attachments for all applicants are: copy of your degree diploma, CV, and research plan.

-The applications coming to DPDR will be evaluated in three evaluation panels which are:
+The applications coming to DPDR will be evaluated in three external evaluation panels which are:

 Please indicate at least two panels (in the order of preference) where you want your application to be evaluated in in the following field in the application form: Specification or additional information on the field of research.
 Please note that your application may be evaluated in another panel if it suits better your research topic.

 In order to be eligible for evaluation the application form, a Recommendation Letter* and, when applicable, a Letter of Commitment** must be completed in English and submitted in good time and prior to the deadlines.
 Applications submitted after the deadline will not be considered.